ohmysh/docs-v2/getting-started/install.md

 ## Preparation

+Check your system required first in [System Page](/getting-started/system).

 OhMySh works with [SH shell (Bourne shell)](https://en.wikipedia.org/wiki/Bourne_shell) and GNU-Bash.

 So make sure `sh (>=4.x.x)` and `bash (>=4.x.x)` was installed.
 There are some other dependences: `curl` `git` .